TritonDataCenter/sdc-cloudapi/docs/index.md

 changedResourceId | UUID              | The UUID of the modified resource.
-(The machine UUID) published         | String(timestamp) | When the change has been published resourceState     | String            | Internal Machine state as described at VMAPI docs. changeKind        | Object            | It includes the properties `resource` and `subResources`.
-Fixed values as long as CloudAPI doesn't support any resource but `vms` yet. `subResources` will list the modified properties which have caused this change to be publishes. resourceObject    | Object            | The complete Machine Object.
+(The machine UUID) published         | String(timestamp) | When the change has been published resourceState     | String            | Internal Machine state as described at VMAPI docs. changeKind        | Object            | It includes the properties `resource` (String) and `subResources` (Array of Strings).
+Currently CloudAPI only supports the "vms" resource. `subResources` allows you to select which changes you are interested in - e.g. a subResource of `["state", "tags"]` will only notify when a vm.state or vm.tags have been changed. resourceObject    | Object            | The complete Machine Object.

 ## CLI example